chzbrgr71/container-hackfest/challenges/challenge4-ingress.md

     * This file has a ReplicationController object which deploys a nginx ingress controller with a single replica, but this can be used to deploy an HA service as well.
     * Notice that we pass as an argument to the nginx the name of the default-backend service.
 This allows nginx to process all non-conforming URLs from the ingress rules to the default-backend service.
     * Deploy the ingress service to your cluster.
+3. Create a manifest to deploy 3 different webapp services listening on Port 80 using a NodePort with a port number higher than 30000.
+Use the image ``evillgenius/simplehttp:latest`` and name the services webapp1-svc, webapp2-svc and webapp3-svc.
-3. Ingress Rules create the configuration for the ingress controller for specified services.
+4. Ingress Rules create the configuration for the ingress controller for specified services.
 The ingress rules use an annotation to tell kubernetes that it should be process by a specific ingress controller type:
     ```yaml
     ...
       metadata: